joseph-farruggio/joeyfarruggio.com-2022/src/blog/custom-nav-menu.md

 <?php endif; ?>
 ```

-### wp_get_nav_menu_items(){#get-menu-items}
+This tutorial could easily end here, but let's learn how to build our own lightweight solution.

+---

+## Building a custom nav menu in WodPress

-`wp_get_nav_menu_items()` is a WordPress function that returns an array of your menu items.
+Our solution will be based on the WordPress function `wp_get_nav_menu_items()`.
+This function returns an array of your menu items.
 It's also what Navi uses under the hood.
 The problem is that it returns a single dimensional array.
 Child menu items are not nested under their parents in a `children[]` array.
 Instead, they reference their parent by ID.
 This makes it difficult to just loop over our menu.
-However, this is a great place start to build our own solution.

-The rest of this guide will show you how to create a custom menu with `wp_get_nav_menu_items()`.

-## Custom nav menu builder

 We're going to wrap `wp_get_nav_menu_items()` inside of a new function that transforms the returned array into something that's loopable.